FOSV/Fuji-Atom-Interface/README.md

 ***I prefer to use **V2_Rev1.5** to complain the Atom Lite specifications.***

 ## Connection

-**⚠️ Please read the following instructions carefully, otherwise you may fry the PCB on your Indoor Unit ⚠**
+### ⚠️ Please read the following instructions carefully, otherwise you may fry the PCB on your Indoor Unit ⚠

-**🛑 PAY ATTENTION🛑**

-**Before accessing any internal part of the indoor unit or remote control, make sure that you turn off the power to the Indoor Unit via the breaker in your electrical panel.**
+### Before accessing any internal part of the Indoor Unit or Remote Control, make sure that you turn off the power to the Indoor Unit via the breaker in your electrical panel.
-**If there is no dedicated switch for the Indoor Unit in your electrical panel, I recommend you to turn off the main breaker.**
+### If there is no dedicated switch for the Indoor Unit in your electrical panel, I recommend you to turn off the main breaker.

-**You need to connect the Fuji-Atom Interface in parallel with remote control.**
+**💡 You need to connect the Fuji-Atom Interface in parallel with remote control 💡**

 <img width="567" alt="Schermata 2023-04-23 alle 18 20 11" src="https://user-images.githubusercontent.com/80490825/233852186-4470e527-0e55-4823-94c5-cd5092e50f6d.png">